MAP9900/Convoy-Layout-Project/docs/POMDP.md

 POMDP v1 selects among complete VAE-generated `AttackProfile`s.
 POMDP v2 keeps the VAE role narrower: it uses the VAE candidate as a plausible U-boat location / approach context, then rebuilds the firing solution from noisy observation.

+The current v2 fire-control model is formation-level, not ship-identification-level.
+The attacker estimates convoy/contact bearing, range, heading, speed, contact count, class mix, and formation dimensions, then fires a fan/spread into that estimated convoy picture.
+It does not yet select one observed merchant ship and solve a precise intended-target torpedo shot against that ship.
+This is intentional for now: it keeps the POMDP bridge compact, auditable, and useful for convoy-layout optimization without pretending to model a full human periscope/TDC workflow.

 Current v2 flow:

 1. Load the mixed `70/30` VAE candidate pool.